tsegabogale24/airbnb-clone-project/README.md

 - A **Booking** belongs to one **User** and one **Property**.
 - A **Review** belongs to one **Booking**.
 - A **Payment** belongs to one **Booking**.
+# Task 4: Feature Breakdown

+The Airbnb Clone project will include the following features:

+## Features

+### 1. User Management
+- Sign up, login, and logout.
+- Profile management.
+- Role-based access: guest, host, admin.

+### 2. Property Management
+- Hosts can add, edit, and delete properties.
+- Properties include images, descriptions, prices, and availability.

+### 3. Booking System
+- Guests can search for properties.
+- Make reservations with start and end dates.
+- Cancel bookings if necessary.

+### 4. Review System
+- Guests can leave ratings and comments on properties after their stay.
+- Hosts can view and manage reviews.

+### 5. Payments
+- Secure payment processing for bookings.
+- Integration with external payment gateways.
+- View transaction history.